Catalyze326/Stack-Overfow-Auto-Apply-To-Jobs/src/com/ApplyToJobs/README.md

-#Stack Overflow Auto Job Apply
+#Stack Overflow Jobs Auto Apply
 In order to use this you must download the firefox web driver and put it somewhere in your path.
-You can find the driver here. https://www.seleniumhq.org/download/
+You can find the driver here. https://github.com/mozilla/geckodriver/releases

 You will also need to install selenium with pip